Livestock Disaster Assistance

 Livestock Indemnity Program (LIP)

-Rep. Noem has championed this provision in the House and is working to keep it in the final version before it is signed into law.
+Rep. Noem has championed this provision in the House and worked to make sure it was kept in the final version that was signed into law.return to top

 - 3. Where can I go for assistance with removing carcasses?